-In Bula and Others v Minister of Home Affairs28 and Ersumo v Minister of Home Affairs29 the SCA considered regulation 2.
-The result in both instances was a finding that if an asylum seeker delays in applying for asylum, he will not lose his rights under regulation 2(2), and the immigration authorities will not be relieved of their obligation under the Refugees Act to entertain his application.
+&lt;sup>33 Bula and Others v Minister of Home Affairs and Others2012 (4) SA 560 (SCA).

+a finding that if an asylum seeker delays in applying for asylum, he will not lose his rights under regulation 2(2), and the immigration authorities will not be relieved of their obligation under the Refugees Act to entertain his application.